jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_autofilter.rs - Demonstrates setting a simple autofilter in
   a worksheet.

+* doc_worksheet_autofit.rs - Demonstrates auto-fitting the worksheet column
+  widths based on the data in the columns.

 * doc_worksheet_insert_image_with_offset.rs - This example shows how to add
   an image to a worksheet at an offset within the cell.